 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprise three types of risk: interest rate risk, currency risk, and other price risks, such as equity risk.
-Financial instruments affected by market risk include bank balances and trade receivables in foreign currencies, deposits, financial assets at fair value through profit or loss, financial assets available for sale, loan to an associate and related party, interest bearing loans, trade payables in foreign currencies and derivative financial instruments.
-The sensitivity analyses in the following sections relate to the position as at 31 December 2020 and 31 December 2019.
+Financial instruments affected by market risk include bank balances and trade receivables in foreign currencies, deposits, financial assets at fair value, loan to an associate and related party, interest bearing loans, trade payables in foreign currencies and derivative financial instruments.
+The sensitivity analyses in the following sections relate to the position as at 31 December 2021 and 31 December 2020.